Interseeding cover crops and grazing cattle to improve soil health, water infliltration, and profitability within an Organic transition.

 • Soil Management: soil analysis, soil quality/health

 Soil health is a concern for farmers, however in Northwest Iowa cover crops are not widely used and livestock integration into a cover crop system is very rare.
 Organic fertilizer costs are currently over 50% of total expenses.
-Will livestock integration to graze cover crops improve soil health and/or reduce fertilizer input costs?
+We explored whether livestock integration to graze cover crops improves soil health and/or reduces fertilizer input costs.

-Equally dividing 113 acres into 2 areas, one with cover crop only and one with cover crop and rotational grazing, will allow us to see any differences between management with or without livestock.
+Equally dividing 113 acres into 2 areas, one with cover crop only and one with cover crop and rotational grazing, allowed us to see any differences between management with or without livestock.

-Our research will test soil heath before and after the cover crop and grazing rotation using the Haney and PLFA soil health tests.
-The Osceola County NRCS will perform water infiltration tests before and after the cover crop and livestock rotation.
+Our research tested soil heath before and after the cover crop and grazing rotation using the Haney and PLFA soil health tests.
+The Osceola County NRCS performed water infiltration tests before and after the cover crop and livestock rotation.

 Our research will also take into account any increase/decrease in corn yield in 2024 from livestock integration to non livestock integration.